-- 4.8.1 To adhere to the contractual obligations with Student Transportation Services of York Region. - 4.8.2 To ensure Drivers review Bus Board-provided transportation Evacuation Procedures. - 4.8.3 To ensure Drivers are appropriately trained and licensed. - 4.8.4 To ensure drivers drive in a safe manner, act responsibly and courteously and adhere to the schedule established for the route. - 4.8.5 To promptly update the late bus report. - 4.8.6 To promptly notify Student Transportation Services of York Region when a bus Board-provided vehicle is involved in an accident or the safety or well-being of a student is a concern. - 4.8.7 To ensure Drivers and Employees of the Service Provider are aware of applicable school board policies and procedures as they pertain to Student Transportation Services of York Region. - 4.8.8 The Transportation Service Provider will ensure its drivers acknowledge and confirm their understanding of the School Bus Board-provided transportation Driver responsibilities as identified in 4.9.
+- 4.8.1 To adhere to the contractual obligations with Student Transportation Services of York Region. - 4.8.2 To ensure Drivers review Bus Transportation Evacuation Procedures. - 4.8.3 To ensure Drivers are appropriately trained and licensed. - 4.8.4 To ensure Drivers drive in a safe manner, act responsibly and courteously and adhere to the schedule established for the route. - 4.8.5 To promptly update the late bus report. - 4.8.6 To promptly notify Student Transportation Services of York Region when a bus vehicle is involved in an accident or the safety or well-being of a student is a concern. - 4.8.7 To ensure Drivers and Employees of the Service Provider are aware of applicable school board policies and procedures as they pertain to Student Transportation Services of York Region. - 4.8.8 To The Transportation Service Provider will ensure its Drivers acknowledge and confirm their understanding of the School Bus Driver Drivers of Board-provided transportation responsibilities as identified in 4.9.

-4.9 School Bus Board-Provided Transportation Drivers
+4.9 School Bus Drivers of Board-Provided Transportation

 - 4.9.1 To drive in a safe manner, to act responsibly and courteously.
-To adhere to the schedule established for the route. - 4.9.2 To maintain proper conduct on a school bus Board-provided vehicle at all times and report to the Principal any problems of discipline on the bus vehicle. - 4.9.3 To ensure that all students remain seated while on the Board-provided transportation bus and that all students have exited by the end of the bus transportation route. - 4.9.4 To permit students to exit the Board-provided vehicle bus only when the situation is considered safe.
+To adhere to the schedule established for the route. - 4.9.2 To maintain proper conduct on a school bus their vehicle at all times and report to the Principal any problems of discipline on their bus vehicle. - 4.9.3 To ensure that all students remain seated while on their vehicle bus and that all students have exited by the end of the bus route. - 4.9.4 To permit students to exit their vehicle bus only when the situation is considered safe.
 If the driver considers the situation at a bus stop collector point to be unsafe or unusual for the student, the school will be notified and the student shall be returned to the school, at the end of the route and placed under the Principal's care.
-If transportation/dispatch is not able to make contact with the school and/or Principal, the Transportation Service Provider must contact STSYR Transportation Planner, who will notify the Superintendent in order to make arrangements for the child. - 4.9.5 To promptly notify the Transportation Service Provider when a Board-provided vehicle bus will be late. - 4.9.6 To promptly notify the Transportation Service Provider when a Board-provided vehicle bus is involved in an accident or the safety or well-being of a student is a concern. - 4.9.7 To notify the Manager of Student Transportation Services of any behaviour which has been reported to Children's Aid Society in accordance with Policy 204 Child Protection & Abuse and/or Police & School Boards Protocol. - 4.9.8 To ensure the bus the Board-provided vehicle is maintained in a clean and sanitary condition.
+If transportation/dispatch is not able to make contact with the school and/or Principal, the Transportation Service Provider must contact STSYR Transportation Planner, who will notify the Superintendent in order to make arrangements for the child. - 4.9.5 To promptly notify the Transportation Service Provider when a their vehicle bus will be late. - 4.9.6 To promptly notify the Transportation Service Provider when a their vehicle bus is involved in an accident or the safety or well-being of a student is a concern. - 4.9.7 To notify the Manager of Student Transportation Services of any behaviour which has been reported to Children's Aid Society in accordance with Policy 204 Child Protection & Abuse and/or Police & School Boards Protocol. - 4.9.8 To ensure their bus vehicle is maintained in a clean and sanitary condition.